Explore the experiential and analytical routes in investigating Hong Kong home cultures.

 Japan only produces about 40% of the food it consumes.
 This is the lowest among all major developed nations.
 Infographic movie commissioned by the Japanese ministry for agriculture, forestry and fisheries.

 An associative chain of statistical diagrams that dissect human existence with a good sense of humour.
-Subjects such as death, school parties, hobbits and cable TV are visualized in overlapping coloured circles, graphics and connecting arrows.

 Digital documentary pioneers turn their interactive documentary into a live cinema event.
 With Insitu and The Prism: Krisis Greece 2011, both selected for the IDFA DocLab Competition.